irvingruan/Scrapbook/README.md

 Just paste your key and secret that Flickr provides for you in the the `API_KEY` and `API_SECRET` fields and you're set.
 Unfortunately, I cannot provide *my* Flickr key and secret, as that would bring up issues of potential abuse. ;-)

-Scrapbook runs on any *nix compatible system with Python installed.
+Scrapbook runs on Mac OS X  and needs Python.
 I plan to "appify" this tool in the future as this project merely serves as a learning experience in data visualization and Python.

 ## Usage